JibbSmart/JoyShockMapper/README.md

 The touchpad always offers the ```TOUCH``` button binding.
 It will be pressed if there is any touch point active.
 This binding will overlap with other touch buttons and can be useful to disable gyro for example, or bring up the game map.

-The most important setting for the touchpad is simply ```TOUCHPAD\_MODE``` which will determine the primary functionality of the touchpad.
+The most important setting for the touchpad is simply ```TOUCHPAD_MODE``` which will determine the primary functionality of the touchpad.
 Here are th possible values:
 * **GRID_AND_STICK** - Grid And Stick will create a button grid of equally sized buttons on the touch pad.
-You have to also assign to ```GRID_SIZE```` the number of columns and rows of the grid : the product of the two cannot be greater than 25 or lesser than 1.
+You have to also assign to ```GRID_SIZE``` the number of columns and rows of the grid : the product of the two cannot be greater than 25 or lesser than 1.
 Touch buttons T1-TN will then become available for assignment: they are layed out in order from left to right, from top to bottom.
 There are also two touchsticks available.
 See below.
 * **MOUSE** - Mouse mode turns the touchpad into a familiar laptop touchpad.
 Sensitivity can be adjusted via ```TOUCHPAD_SENS```.
-Gestures will be added to this mode in a future release, such as double touch, pinch and rotation.
+Using two fingers you can rotate to trigger TLEFT and TRIGHT bindings like a scroll wheel ; you can also pinch to trigger TUP and TDOWN and use the vertical value of ```SCROLL_SENS```.
+More gestures will be added to this mode in a future release such as double touch.
 Taps and double taps are already usable via ```TOUCH```.

 Here's an example of grid usage to add some more buttons that otherwise would not be worth putting on a controller
 ```